Vahidsj/MasterThesis-IfW/README.md

 **3. Visualize**<br />
 **4. Communicate Data**

-Main Targets of the project were:
+Main Targets of the project were:<br />
 **•	Data Collection and Storage:** Collecting relevant Facebook Comments, Post Descriptions, Attachments, Likes, etc. using Python<br />
 **• Recognition of relevant Facebook Pages:** Use of Network Nodes (Liked Pages by Pages) to recognize relevant Facebook Pages<br />
 **• Data Pre-Processing and Cleansing:** Design of Spelling Corrector using Python<br />